bright2kwame/history_timeline_feed/README.md

 Inspired by the app at https://schoolofnewafrica.com/, the Dart TimelineTree seeks to offer an intuitive solution for mission tracking, inviting collaborative efforts to refine and expand its capabilities.

+All the credit to my product design lead Tagoe Kingston (https://dribbble.com/niimantse), who is the brain behind the UI concept.

 ## Features